Governorate of Livonia: Administrative division

 The uezds were divided into uchastoks ("subcounties"), which were supervised by assistant chiefs of the district.
 Each uchastok had two upper peasant court districts, with the exception of the Ezelsky uezd, which had only one uchastok.

 There were 17 uchastok commissioners in the counties, subordinate to the Livonian Peasant Affairs Commission.

 The Livonian province was divided into five judicial districts: the districts of Riga-Volmar, Venden-Valk, Jurjev-Verro, Pernov-Fellini, and Ezel.
 There were 42 electoral districts.

 The representative bodies of the volosts were the volost assemblies (Gemeindeversammlung), which consisted of all the taxpayers in the volost, or elected assemblies, elected by the taxpayers in the volost; the executive of the volost was the volost foreman.

-After the February Revolution the Russian Provisional Government issued the proclamation on 30 March 1917 "On the autonomy of Estland", according to which the Government of Livonia was divided: five northern counties (Kreis) with the Estonian population (Dorpat, Pernau, Fellin, Werro and Ösel) as well as the populated by the Estonians townships of Walk county were all included into the composition of the neighboring Governorate of Estonia.
-However the new border between the Governments of Estonia and Livonia was never properly demarcated.
+After the February Revolution the Russian Provisional Government issued a decree on 30 March 1917 "On the autonomy of Estland", according to which the Government of Livonia was divided: five northern counties (Kreis) with an Estonian majority (Dorpat, Pernau, Fellin, Werro and Ösel) as well as Estonian-inhabited townships of Walk county were transferred to the neighboring Estonia Governorate.

 Demographics

 The bulk of the population were former landlord peasants, who were mainly engaged in arable farming and cattle breeding.
-Until 1804, they were completely dependent on the will of the landlord, from that year they received some personal rights, and in 1819 they were freed from serfdom; the right to use peasant land was granted to them in 1849.
-Since that time, corvee began to be replaced by dues and a local peasant bank was established, with the help of which the peasants acquire land as property.
+In 1819 they were freed from serfdom, and the right to purchase peasant land was granted in 1849.